Magic Eager to Enter 'Transition Period' with Paolo Banchero's Re-Integration

-ORLANDO, Fla. – At its foundation, it's a silly question: When he's ready, how do the Orlando Magic re-integrate Paolo Banchero into the fold?
+ORLANDO, Fla. – At its foundation, it's a silly question: When he's ready, how do the Orlando Magic reintegrate forward Paolo Banchero into the fold?

 In theory, adding the former 2022 No. 1 overall pick, Rookie of the Year, All-Star and leading scorer should be an easy, near-instantaneous boost.
 He's not all the Magic are missing, but he's a sizable chunk of it.